democat3457/managed-extensions/allowed.md

   </details>

 - <details>
-  <summary><a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/loom-for-chrome/liecbddmkiiihnedobmlmillhodjkdmb">Loom for Chrome</a></summary>
+  <summary><a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/loom-%E2%80%93-free-screen-and-ca/liecbddmkiiihnedobmlmillhodjkdmb">Loom – Free Screen and Cam Recorder</a></summary>

-  Video messaging for work.
+  Record your screen and camera with one click.
+Share that content in an instant with a link.
   </details>

 - <details>